bugthing/tug/DEPLOY_WITH_CHEF.md

 end
 ```

-`package` is one of Chef's most basic methods, see more at [Chef Docs](http://docs.chef.io/search.html) for more
+`package` is one of Chef's most basic methods, see more at [Chef Docs](http://docs.chef.io/search.html)